JetBrains/teamcity-documentation/topics/net.md

 You can safely switch [MSBuild steps](msbuild.md) in your existing build configurations to the .NET runner.
 Make sure to copy all additional command-line parameters and other important settings to the new runner.
 See the [`msbuild`](#msbuild) section for more details on the settings available in the .NET runner.

 Additional features you will get in the .NET runner are:
-* Support of cross-platform MSBuild for .NET Core projects
+* Support of cross-platform MSBuild for .NET projects
 * Ability to build a project for a different platform specified in the _Runtime_ field
 * Ability to run the project in a Docker container with our [Docker Wrapper](docker-wrapper.md) extension

+Consider the following notes before migrating:
-Note that the .NET runner provides code coverage only for [dotCover](jetbrains-dotcover.md).
+* The .NET runner provides code coverage only for [dotCover](jetbrains-dotcover.md).
 If you are actively using NCover or PartCover in your MSBuild steps, please let us know about it via any of the [feedback channels](https://confluence.jetbrains.com/display/TW/Feedback).
+* Mono is not supported with this runner.

 ##### Migrating from Visual Studio (sln) Runner

-The [Visual Studio (sln)](visual-studio-sln.md) build runner is using the MSBuild engine under its hood and provides some tweaks for the VS users to ease their experience with building projects in TeamCity.
+The [Visual Studio (sln)](visual-studio-sln.md) build runner is using the MSBuild engine under its hood and provides a few tweaks for the VS users to ease their experience with building projects in TeamCity.
 Since TeamCity 2019.2.3, the .NET runner is the recommended method for building projects with the MSBuild engine which makes it a migration option for the users of the Visual Studio (sln) step as well.

 In general, to softly switch each existing Visual Studio (sln) build step to the .NET runner you need to:
 1. Remember/copy the values of your Visual Studio (sln) runner's settings and command-line parameters.